anfraz7/anfraz7.github.io/_pages/applying-for-grad-school.md

 ---
 layout: post
-title: "Applying for Grad School"
+title: "applying for grad school"
+has_children: true
 ---

 Welcome to the grad school application guide.
 Use the sidebar to navigate.